playswap-org/play-docs/open-beta/anti-cheat.md

 # Anti cheat CAPTCHA

-In order to avoid "miners" of the P2E protocol, we have enabled an hourly CAPTCHA that must be solved by players in order to keep earning.
+In order to avoid "miners" of the gaming protocol, we have enabled an hourly CAPTCHA that must be solved by players in order to keep earning.

 ## Rules: